sumandeb003/GraphGPS4HT/README.md

 a technology-independent cell model.** Then, the cells in the original netlist are replaced by cells in the technology-independent cell model with the same function to obtain the technology-independent netlist.
+ - **TROJANFORGE: ADVERSARIAL HARDWARE TROJAN EXAMPLES WITH REINFORCEMENT LEARNING:** We seek inspiration from Generative Adversarial
+Networks (GANs) to generate new and better HT insertions.
+We utilize an RL agent that generates HT instances intending to evade HT detectors, i.e., the GAN’s generator component.
+We propose the “TrojanForge”framework in which an HT inserter tool operates in conjunction with HT detectors (the GAN’s Discriminator) in a loop and tries to collect the maximum positive reward by generating HT instances that are not detectable.
+We develop an RL-based HT generator and employ various HT detector(s) in a GAN-like loop to generate adversarial HT examples. **An RL agent uses these candidate nets to construct HTs that can hide from a random approach and four state-of-the-art HT detectors.
+The RL agent reinforces actions that yield more positive rewards and generates a set of stealthy HTs in various ISCAS-85 combinational circuits.
+HT Insertion tools:** Initial attempts to gather an HT benchmark were realized in TrustHub, where a list of 96 benchmarks are available to use Shakya et al. (2017); Salmani et al. (2013).
+Despite the valuable novelty, the dataset suffers from shortcomings such as limited size and diversity Krieg (2023).
+Various studies have been conducted to address Trusthub’s shortcomings.
+Cruz et al. Cruz et al. (2018) offers an automated HT generation tool that inserts HTs based on entered parameters from the user.
+They include the total number of trigger nets, the number of rare trigger nets, the number of inserted HT instances, and the type of payload.
+The location of a payload is selected randomly.
+Sarihi et al. Sarihi et al. (2022) introduced an RL-based tool in which an agent explores circuits and takes five different positional actions to insert HT instances in a way that maximizes the sum of collected rewards.
+The agent receives rewards according to the number of engaged circuit inputs in the HT activation test vector.
+Gohil et al. Gohil et al. (2022a) proposed another HT insertion RL tool, ATTRITION.
+ATTRITION sets a signal probability threshold for trigger candidates, and the RL agent is rewarded proportional to the size of “compatible” trigger rare nets it finds.
+Compatible rare nets are a set of rare nets that can be activated with a single test vector.
+Nozawa et al. Nozawa et al. (2021) degrade the performance of ML-based HT detectors by introducing adversarial HT examples.
+The approach changes the structure of the netlist while preserving its functionality.
+These changes tamper with the feature values of the circuit and, subsequently, cause a circuit misclassification by the detector.
+The authors use Trusthub HTs to showcase the success of their method.
+Sarihi et al. Sarihi et al. (2024a) uses ABC, an open-source synthesis tool, to restructure graphs while preserving their functionality.
+The goal is to introduce a new benchmark with unseen data points.
+The authors demonstrate that current state-of-the-art HT detectors cannot detect most of the proposed benchmarks.
+Gohil et al. Gohil et al. (2024) introduced AttackGNN, a tool that integrates ABC with an RL agent to generate adversarial examples that mislead GNNs (graph neural networks) which are used in four hardware security applications.
+The RL agent uses a combination of graph restructuring actions to achieve the highest attack rates.
+Saravanan Saravanan et al. (2023) et al. propose a rare net selection technique that has two main parts.
+First, the authors use the structural information of circuits such as the number of unique primary inputs and gates that form the input logic cone of a rare net to analyze each rare net.
+Second, random sampling with a tree-based search is used to uncover overlapped trigger combinations and score them based on their quality. **HT Detection Tools:**
+Our proposed framework needs a discriminator (HT detector) tool.
+Here, we review HT detection.
+TGRL Pan and Mishra (2021) is an RL framework that generates test vectors by tweaking the input bit patterns to activate a set of rare nets.
+The algorithm shows higher trigger coverage compared to MERO; however, neither the test vectors are released, nor the vectors are tested on real HT benchmarks.
+DETERRENT Gohil et al. (2022b) also employs RL to find the largest set of rare nets that are compatible Gohil et al. (2022b).
+The authors discuss how to prune some actions for a faster convergence; however, they do not consider rare net pruning.
+Sarihi et al. Sarihi et al. (2023) introduces three detection proposals based on SCOAP (Sandia Controllability and Observability Analysis Program parameters) and signal switching activity to generate test vectors for ISCAS-85 benchmarks.
+The authors combine all the test vectors Sarihi et al. (2024b) and demonstrate their efficacy against HT implementations.
+Hasegawa et al. Hasegawa et al. (2022) introduces a robust ML HT detector called R-HTDetector trained with 51 features extracted from TrustHub benchmarks.
+The detector aims to increase resiliency against the adversarial gate modification attacks proposed in Nozawa et al. (2021).

 In the **leave-one-out approach**, the test set is the trojan-free and trojan-ed versions of a circuit.
 Every time, the test set changes to a different circuit.